2023 Khulna City Corporation election

-The 2023 Khulna City Corporation election was an election in Khulna, Bangladesh, to held on 12 June 2023 to elect the next mayor & councillors of Khulna.
+The 2023 Khulna City Corporation election was a local government election in the city of Khulna, Bangladesh, held on 12 June 2023 to elect the Mayor of Khulna and the Khulna City Council.
+The election resulted in a victory for the Awami League candidate Talukder Abdul Khaleque.
+In the 41-member City Council, the Awami League won 39 seats, while Bangladesh Jamaat-e-Islami won 1 seat and independents won 1 seat.
 A total of 535,528 people cast their votes 1,732 polling booths under 289 polling stations in Khulna City Corporation election.

 Schedule

 The schedule of the election was announced by the Election Commission of Bangladesh on 29 March 2023.